lawalsegun2025/whatsapp_chat_analyzer/README.md

 ## Data Preprocessing

 The file required for this project is a whatapp chat exported text file in `.txt` format.
 Therefore the data is a text data.
-The frollowing code was used to import and preprocess the text data into a pandas dataframe.
+The frollowing code was used to import and preprocess the text data into a pandas dataframe.</br></br>

 ```python
 def preprocessing(file, key):